 Giving is in his blood

 As one of English Online’s most active e-volunteers for five years now, he dedicates 3-5 hours every week to teach English to new Manitobans.
-Knowing that English proficiency is essential to a successful integration, Samir sees to it that he is responsive and accommodating to his students.
+Knowing that English proficiency is essential to successful integration, Sameer sees to it that he is responsive and accommodating to his students.
 His unique style of mentorship focuses on results, prioritizing on each learner’s most immediate goals.
-But aside from EO learners, Samir also takes on several students who are still in their home countries, sometimes teaching 2-3 learners during the weekends.
+But aside from EO learners, Sameer also takes on several students who are still in their home countries, sometimes teaching 2-3 learners during the weekends.
 He helps them prepare for life in Canada and to become proficient in English so that they’ll have a better chance of succeeding when they arrive.
 He does not limit extending his help to others – whether Arab, Jew, or whatever ethnic background or religion they belong to.
 He does all this for free.

 “Canada is a wonderful country.
 It is truly a land of opportunity.
 I am happy to see that my children are thriving and learning to take charge and become leaders.
 So I want to see other people realize their goal to have a better life too.
 I consider it a privilege to be able to help out in any way I can and see more newcomers succeed in Canada.”